The Liar (Corneille play)

-The Liar (Le Menteur) is a farcical play by Pierre Corneille that was first performed in 1644.
+The Liar (Le Menteur) is a play by Pierre Corneille that was first performed in 1644.
 It was based on La Verdad Sospechosa by the Spanish-American playwright Juan Ruiz de Alarcón, which was published in 1634.

 Summary

 Dorante, the eponymous quasi-villain of the play, meets two women in the Tuileries in Paris, whose names are Clarice and Lucrece.
 He impresses them with his claim to have returned recently from the wars in Germany and boasts of the vital role he played.
 After they leave, he decides to court Clarice, mistakenly thinking her name to be that of her friend, Lucrece.

 Géronte, Dorante's father, announces to his son that he has found a girl for him to marry (Clarice).
 Dorante, wrongly believing that the girl that he likes is Lucrece, concocts an outrageous lie that he is already married in order to avoid having to marry Clarice.

 Meanwhile, Clarice is secretly engaged to Alcippe, who happens to be a childhood friend of Dorante.
-When Alcippe confronts Dorante in a duel, Dorante clarifies that he's not in love with Clarice, but Lucrece.
+Dorante sparks Alcippe’s jealousy by claiming to have held a lavish party on a river for his girlfriend, whom Alcippe believes is Clarice.
+When Alcippe confronts Dorante in a duel, Dorante calms him by stating that the woman he entertained on the river was married.

-To build the plot, the author throws in some hysterical side characters like Dorante's butler Cliton, and Clarice's and Lucrece's foxy lady maid, Isabelle who has a twin named Sabine.
+To build the plot, the author throws in some hysterical side characters like Dorante's butler Cliton, and Clarice's and Lucrece's servant Isabelle.

 After more fabrications and complications (Dorante revealing that his "wife" is pregnant), Géronte is infuriated to discover that he was lied to; Dorante eventually tells the truth and the plot is resolved happily.